ElMagoElGato/tess_e13b_training/README.md

 ### Lines 1 to 4014
 These lines are typical encoding patterns in real life.
 I guess these lines should be changed to your case.
 ### Lines 4015 to 12718
-I borrowed these lines from https://github.com/Shreeshrii/tessdata_shreetest/blob/master/eng.digits.training_text.
+I borrowed these lines from eng.digits.training_text in tessdata_shreetest of Shreeshrii's repository.
 I changed non-numerical characters to MICR symbols.
 ### Lines 12719 to end (20318)
 I randomly generated lines like shree's text above but with more symbols than numerics.
 Each MICR symbol is consit of multiple particles.
 They are dificult characters to recognize.
 So I thought I'd need more of them.
 Also, I put spaces here and there because word boxing seems to be a key functionality of tesseract.
 One long word in one line seems to give less training.
 ## Make training data